w3c-ccg/hashlink/README.md

 ## Hashlinks - Cryptographic Hyperlinks

-When examining a hyperlink to a resource on the Internet, it is often useful to know if the resource has changed since the data was published at the given hyperlink.
+When using a hyperlink to fetch a resource from the Internet, it is often useful to know if the resource has changed since the data was published.
 Cryptographic hashes, such as SHA-256, are often used to determine if published data has changed in unexpected ways.
+Due to the nature of most hyperlinks, the cryptographic hash is often published separately from the link itself.

-This specification describes a data model and serialization formats for expressing cryptographic hyperlinks.
-The mechanisms described in the document enable a system to publish a hyperlink in a way that empowers a consuming application to determine if the contents at the hyperlink have changed in unexpected ways.
+This specification describes a data model and serialization formats for expressing cryptographically protected hyperlinks.
+The mechanisms described in the document enables a system to publish a hyperlink in a way that empowers a consuming application to determine if the resource associated with the hyperlink has changed in unexpected ways.

 While mechanisms such as [RFC6920](https://tools.ietf.org/html/rfc6920) and [Magnet Links](https://en.wikipedia.org/wiki/Magnet_URI_scheme) exist, they